 We look forward to having you compete in the 2019 SOUTHERN ALBERTA SUMMER GAMES hosted in Pincher Creek!

 The Southern Alberta Summer Games were established with the purpose to give all Southern Alberta communities, whatever their size, the opportunity to become involved in a meaningful sports program that encourages people of all ages and abilities to come out and participate in an enjoyable grass roots festival.

 With a focus on mass participation, physical and social involvement, and fair play, the games encourage anyone and everyone to participate, no matter what their age, gender, or ability.

 *Individual Registration forms are to be filled out for every athlete and coach.
-Intent forms are to be filled out by coaches.
+Intent forms can be picked up at the Dunmore Office and are to be filled out by coaches.*

 A History on the Southern Alberta Summer Games

 What began as an informal get-together once or twice a year to further recreational opportunities in southern Alberta, has led to the formation of what is now the largest annual sporting event run consecutively for over 25 years in Western Canada.
 The Southern Alberta Recreation Association (SARA) organized the first Southern Alberta Summer Games in Pincher Creek in 1970 with approximately 1,200 competitors participating, ranging in age from 6 to 80 years.
 The games have run every consecutive year since then and the County of Newell will host the 48th annual games.